 This is one of the most common Doberman mixes around.
 Both of his parents have similar colorings, black and tan, and the same tan markings, so you are almost guaranteed that he will have this look and colorings.
 He will have a rounder face than the Doberman but a thinner face and longer muzzle than the Rottweiler.
 This guy will weigh anywhere between 60 to 135 pounds in weight, so you can expect a big boy.

-If he inherits his Doberman’s need for affection then he will probably suffer with separation anxiety, which is why he is sometimes called a Velcro dog, but in any case he will always be the first at your feet, or across you lap, when it’s sofa snuggle time.
+If he inherits his Doberman’s need for affection then he will probably suffer from separation anxiety, which is why he is sometimes called a Velcro dog, but in any case, he will always be the first at your feet, or across your lap, when it’s sofa snuggle time.
 If you are interested in learning more about both of these breeds, then take a look at our Doberman & Rottweiler breed comparison article.

 Breeds: Doberman Pinscher & English Bulldog

 This guy is often mistaken for a Rottweiler, simply because he normally has the colorings of the Doberman, but with the English Bulldog’s rolls which most mistake for puppy fat!
 Whilst he is super cute, he can often inherit his English Bulldog parent’s Brachycephalic face, which can often lead to a variety of health issues, so this is something you need to look into if you are thinking about welcoming this Englishman into your home.
 He will weigh anywhere between 50 to 90 pounds.